 - An Advance Directive is a set of instructions you give about the health care you want, in the event you lose the ability to make decisions for yourself.
-An Advance Directive includes a Living Will, a Health Care Power of Attorney, and a DNR (Do Not Resuscitate) request, which allows you to refuse CPR (Cardio-Pulmonary Resuscitation) in the event your heart and breathing stop.
+An Advance Directive includes a Living Will, a Health Care Power of Attorney, and a DNR (Do Not Resuscitate), which allows you to refuse CPR in the event your heart and breathing stop.

-- The website to access standardized forms in the state of Illinois for a Living Will, an Illinois Power of Attorney for Health Care, and a DNR Advance Directive, please visit http://www.idph.state.il.us/public/books/advin.htm
+- The website to access standardized forms in the state of Illinois for a Living Will, Illinois Power of Attorney for Health Care, and for DNR Advance Directive is http://www.idph.state.il.us/public/books/advin.htm

 - If you have a Living Will or have an “agent” appointed to be your Health Care Power of Attorney, it is the policy of Rockford Ambulatory Surgery Center to incorporate these documents into your patient record.
 It is our policy that if an adverse event occurs during your treatment, the medical team will initiate resuscitative or other stabilizing measures and transfer you to an acute care hospital for further evaluation.
 A copy of your Advance Directive and/or Health Care Power of Attorney will be sent with your medical records.